highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 - **Zone**: The user-defined zone where the reverb effect will occur.
 - **Reverb Decay Time**: This is how long the reverb "tail" lasts.
 Zero decay time means no reverb at all (like outside in a field).
 1-2 seconds is a good range for normal rooms.
 Longer times like 5 seconds give a deep hall/cave sound, and longer than that sounds like you're inside an oil tanker.
-- **Wet/ Dry Mix**: This is the volume of the reverb tail relative to the original "dry" signal.
+- **Wet/ Dry Mix**: This is the percentage mix of the reverb tail relative to the original "dry" signal.

-Keep the Wet/ Dry Mix value at or below zero, or prepare to have your ears assaulted.
-Levels of between -20 (minus 20) and -8 (minus eight) give useful results, with -8 (minus 8) being the more reverberant of the two.
-For a very thick reverb, you might try a value as high as -3 (minus 3), where the reverb is nearly as loud as the original signal.
+Keep the Wet/ Dry Mix value around zero or prepare to have your ears assaulted.
+Levels of between 5-25% will generally give you useful results.
+For a very thick reverb, you might try a value as high as 50% where the reverb is nearly as loud as the original signal.

 ## Entity Server Settings